LeonKuhne/F-Project/readme.md

 - extra: fix group node element colors during interaction
 - extra: buttons don't always click when clicked on due to a gap; reduce missed clicks
 ### NODE
-- extra: z axis depth; indicate depth by adding effects to nodes, let nodes be moved through z axes using keybind or button, also indicate the depth, change the nodes z-index as well
+- extra: z axis depth; indicate depth using opacity and z-index on group nodes children, stacking on groups of groups.
+Have the z index change to that of the nodes selection
 ### CODE
 - extra: code auto test field
 - extra: code compile check & indicator